 Unlike with general juice recipes, daily shots are there to work quickly, almost like a magical elixir – which means the flavor is often intense (but only lasts a minute).
 This particular ginger shot recipe actually contains cayenne pepper which packs a pow of heat.
 You can definitely feel it going down – but since it’s so effective I’ve learned to knock them back like a pro.

 The Ingredient Health Benefits

 Fresh ginger is something that is always in abundance at my apartment.
 I’ve already harped on and on about the benefits of ginger in my other ginger shot recipes so I’ll keep things super brief here.

-Not only is lemon brilliant for your immune system, due to it’s high Vitamin C content, but it also contains antioxidants that work to detox and cleanse the digestive system and liver.
-Lemon juice can even work to balance out your bodies pH level, with alkaline properties.
+Not only is lemon brilliant for your immune system, due to its high Vitamin C content, but it also contains antioxidants that work to detox and cleanse the digestive system and liver.
+Lemon juice can even work to balance out your body’s pH level, with alkaline properties.

 Plus lemon also has antibacterial and antiviral properties – so that’s a win-win.
 You can read more of the health benefits of lemon here.

 Whether using raw honey or general honey, this ingredient contains a ton of health benefits Not only is honey delicious but it also contains antibacterial/antiviral and antioxidant properties, that help to boost immunity, fight infection and improve the digestive system as a natural cleanser.

 Natural is also a wonderful ingredient that can both improve the quality of sleep while also being a natural energy booster.
 Because of the natural sugars within honey, you can get an immediate energy boost that is sustained for longer.
 It’s also better at controlling blood sugar levels than other sugars.

 If you want to use raw honey, that’s no problem.
 In fact, raw honey contains even more vitamins, minerals, and enzymes that the usual ‘processing’ can destroy.
 You can read more about the top health benefits of raw honey here.